Reasons for Protections

 Gunnison County is growing and changing.

-By the year 2050, the State Demographer predicts our population will have grown to over 23,000 - an almost 50% increase from the 2015 population.
-The State of Colorado’s population will increase even more greatly in the same time period, growing almost 70% to over 8.5 million.
+By the year 2050, the State Demographer predicts our population will have grown to over 21,000 - an almost 50% increase from the 2015 population.
+The State of Colorado’s population will increase even more greatly in the same time period, with estimates growing to 8.1 million.

 This increase in population in Colorado will likely correspond with greater tourist visitation and greater variety of users coming to recreate in Gunnison County.
 While the Town of Crested Butte only has a year-round population of only 1,500, a popular trailhead outside of town receives approximately 50,000 visits between May 15th and September 15th.
 This can be an economic boost, but can have unintended consequences to the land.
 We are already starting this shift.